Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Discussion

-The study of \citet{Kirchschlager2022} is similar to \citet{Kirchschlager2024a}, but only for a homogeneous medium and a gas that is perturbed by weak Vishniac–Ostriker–Bertschinger overstabilities, which does not aim to resemble ISM turbulence.
+The study of \citet{Kirchschlager2022} is similar to \citet{Kirchschlager2024a}, but only for a homogeneous medium and gas that is perturbed by weak Vishniac–Ostriker–Bertschinger overstabilities, which does not aim to resemble ISM turbulence.
 This medium can be best compared to our homogeneous and subsonic cases.
-They use the same setup and resolution as \citet{Kirchschlager2024a}, but considered an $\unit[n=1]{cm^{-3}}$ case, which is more comparable to our study.
-They find a destroyed dust mass of \unit[7.0]{M$_\odot$} in the first \unit[10]{kyr} which is reduced to \unit[1.3]{M$_\odot$} if only sputtering is considered, consistent between their inhomogeneous and homogeneous case since they show almost identical destroyed dust masses.
-Their resulting dust destruction in the first SNR stages is, similarly to \citet{Kirchschlager2024a}, much higher than our results for this low density environment, where we found $\sim$5 times less destroyed dust mass in the homogeneous and subsonic cases (\unit[1.4--1.5]{M$_\odot$}) but roughly the same destroyed dust masses with only sputtering considered (\unit[1.3--1.4]{M$_\odot$}).
-Additionally to the differences mentioned in the comparison between our study and that of \citet{Kirchschlager2024a}, the study of \citet{Kirchschlager2022} also does not include a magnetic field, resulting in higher dust destruction due to weaker gas-grain coupling, as discussed in \citet{Kirchschlager2024a}.
-Due to these disparities between our own study and that of \citet{Kirchschlager2022}, the similarity found with their sputtering-only simulations is most likely a coincidence.
+They use the same setup and resolution as \citet{Kirchschlager2024a}, but consider an $\unit[n=1]{cm^{-3}}$ case, which is more comparable to our study.
+They find a destroyed dust mass of \unit[7.0]{M$_\odot$} in the first \unit[10]{kyr} which is reduced to \unit[1.3]{M$_\odot$} if only sputtering is considered, consistent across their inhomogeneous and homogeneous cases, which show almost identical destroyed dust masses.
+Their resulting dust destruction in the first SNR stages is, similarly to \citet{Kirchschlager2024a}, much higher than our results for this low-density environment, where we find $\sim$5 times less destroyed dust mass in the homogeneous and subsonic cases (\unit[1.4--1.5]{M$_\odot$}) but roughly the same destroyed dust masses with only sputtering considered (\unit[1.3--1.4]{M$_\odot$}).
+In addition to the differences mentioned in the comparison between our study and that of \citet{Kirchschlager2024a}, the study of \citet{Kirchschlager2022} also does not include a magnetic field, resulting in higher dust destruction due to weaker gas-grain coupling, as \citet{Kirchschlager2024a} discuss.
+Given these disparities between our own study and that of \citet{Kirchschlager2022}, the similarity in the sputtering-only simulations is most likely coincidental.
 Their simulations finish at \unit[1]{Myr} with $\unit[\sim$70$]{M_\odot}$ of destroyed dust, which is $\sim$10 times more than at \unit[10]{kyr}.
 If the SNRs in our study would follow the same trend, they would therefore again always destroy much more dust after \unit[1]{Myr} than they had originally produced.